tekd/ga-worksheet/GA-worksheet.md

 ##Project #2 Part #1: Header HTML
 1. What is the purpose of the header tag?
-The header tag...
+The header tag does this...

 2. What is a Navigation Bar?